jbenden/esshd/README.md

   enabled or not.
 Useful in complex applications to disable all incoming SSH connection functionality, without a full recompile and deploy.
-* `handler :: string(Sshd.ShellHandler.Default)`: A string containing
-  the fully qualified module that implements the `Sshd.ShellHandler` behavior.
+* `handler :: :erlang | :elixir | {m, f, a}`: The handler that should respond to incoming SSH connections.
+It may be one of the simple atoms, for simplicity; or, it may be a tuple containing a module, function, and arguments.
+Note that the arguments are not presently used.
+The module, function, and arguments option must implement the `Sshd.ShellHandler` behavior.
 * `idle_time :: integer(86_400_000 * 3)`: The amount of time, in
   milliseconds, an idle connection may remain, before being automatically disconnected.
 This does not effect actively utilized connections.